Social Enterprise Investment Fund evaluation - phase one: scoping, review and methodology development.

-Lyon, Fergus, Gabriel, Madeleine and Millar, Ross (2010) Social Enterprise Investment Fund Evaluation - Phase one: scoping, review and methodology development.
+Lyon, Fergus and Gabriel, Madeleine and Millar, Ross (2010) Social Enterprise Investment Fund evaluation - phase one: scoping, review and methodology development.
 Working Paper.
 TSRC and Health Services Management Centre at the University of Birmingham, Birmingham.

 |Item Type:||Monograph (Working Paper)|

 |Research Areas:||A. > Business School|

 |Notes on copyright:||With thanks to University of Birmingham: Third Sector Research Centre for permitting publication.|

 |Depositing User:||Mrs Susan Engelbert|

 |Date Deposited:||15 Feb 2011 11:21|